nickdc8/nickdc8/README.md

 - Creating reusable design systems and component libraries
 - Exploring AI-assisted product development workflows
 - Learning more about backend architecture and cloud technologies

----

-> I enjoy building software that feels as good to use as it is to maintain.